 Then then the wheels fell off.
 My relationship with my friend and business partner broke down and we went our separate ways.
 The business failed.
 I owed a great deal of money to a lot of people.
 The mania had subsided, but the consequences of the mania had only just begun.
 I took a job as a mortgage broker which I absolutely hated and had no interest in at all.
 I was doing ok but as with all manic episodes it was quickly followed by a major depressive.
 This time I fell big.

-A very difficult client had phoned the office and told my boss they were going to sue me.
-I couldn’t hold it together any longer.
-I was found under my desk crying.
+One day I was found under my desk crying.
 Scott came and collected me and took me home where I lived under my doona for several months.
 I was suicidal, fantasised about death and dying, I didn’t talk, I just slept.
 I was nearly driven crazy with the voices in my head telling me to kill myself.

 I started going to therapy with Alix my psychologist, turning up each week listening to how I could get better and would leave her office and forget everything she said.
 Then at the next appointment I would wonder why I wasn’t better.